adambcomer/adambcomer.github.io/src/pages/blog/pages/simple-database/memtable.md

 }
 ```

-Once we get the result from `get_index()`, we wrap the response in an `Option`.
+Once we get the result from `rust›get_index()`, we wrap the response in an `Option`.
 In this case, we return a reference because we don’t want other parts of the database modifying the data inside the MemTable.

 ## Conclusion
 The MemTable, the first component of our database, is simple on the surface but disguises many design tradeoffs.
 RocksDB — in its drive to deliver consistency performance with SkipLists — shows us the lengths that production databases designers go to.
 Although we weren’t shooting for performance, our MemTable delivered `O(Log N)` searches and `O(N)` inserts using a Vector.
 [The complete MemTable component can be found in this repository along with a set of unit tests](https://github.com/adambcomer/database-engine/blob/master/src/mem_table.rs).
 Next, we will implement the WAL component of our database so we can recover the MemTable when our database restarts.